Miradouro De Santa Iria

 Ponta Delgada attracts plenty of cruise ships, so there’s the usual assortment of tourist facilities (bus tours, horse-drawn carriages, road-going tourist trains, and the like) designed to give an overview of the city in an hour or two.

 I’d suggest ignoring them all — the central area isn’t large, and you can wander around it yourself in half a day.
-Spend your money on a good seafood meal at the oddly-named, but excellent, Big21 instead.
+Spend your money on a great meal at the delightful Taberna na Boavista instead.
+Tip: if the weather’s nice, head to the terrace at the back rather than eating indoors!

 Day 2: The Southeast